opencog/opencog/README.md

 3. Execute catkin_make, start roscore and start minecraft server.
 4. Start cog_perception.py and spock_listener.py
 5. Start your minecraft game and login to your server
-6. Now you can try to put the target(sand block) in the place the bot can see it.
-If the bot fins it, it should start to shake its hand.
+6. Now you can try to put the target(sand block) in the place the bot can see it, it should start to shake its hand.